giancarlow333/portfolio/README.md

 ## Mock-Up

-The deployed website should look like this:
+The deployed website should look something like this:

 ![portfolio demo](./assets/img/portfolio_demo.png)